mophan/Python-Missing-Data-Imputation-Regression-kNN-MPL/README.md

 2. Year
 3. Status:                    _The status of country (Developed or Developing)_
 4. Adult Mortality:           _Probability of dying between 15 and 60 years per 1000 population_
-5. Infant deaths:             _Number of Infant Deaths per 1000 population
+5. Infant deaths:             _Number of Infant Deaths per 1000 population_
-6. Alcohol:                   _Alcohol, recorded per capita (15+) consumption (in litres)
+6. Alcohol:                   _Alcohol, recorded per capita (15+) consumption (in litres)_
-7. Percentage Expenditure    Expenditure on health as a percentage of Gross Domestic Product per capita(%)
+7. Percentage Expenditure:    _Expenditure on health as a percentage of Gross Domestic Product per capita(%)_
-8. Hepatitis B               Hepatitis B immunization coverage among 1-year-olds (%)
+8. Hepatitis B:               _Hepatitis B immunization coverage among 1-year-olds (%)_
-9. Measles                   Measles - number of reported cases per 1000 population
+9. Measles:                   _Measles - number of reported cases per 1000 population_
-10. BMI                      Average Body Mass Index of entire population
+10. BMI:                      _Average Body Mass Index of entire population_
-11. Under-five deaths        Number of under-five deaths per 1000 population
+11. Under-five deaths:        _Number of under-five deaths per 1000 population_
-12. Polio                    Polio immunization coverage among 1-year-olds (%)
+12. Polio:                    _Polio immunization coverage among 1-year-olds (%)_
-13. Total expenditure        Government expenditure on health as a percentage of total government expenditure (%)
+13. Total expenditure:        _Government expenditure on health as a percentage of total government expenditure (%)_
-14. Diphtheria               Diphtheria tetanus toxoid and pertussis immunization coverage among 1-year-olds
+14. Diphtheria:               _Diphtheria tetanus toxoid and pertussis immunization coverage among 1-year-olds_
-15. HIV/AIDS                 Deaths per 1000 live births HIV/AIDS (0-4 years)
+15. HIV/AIDS:                 _Deaths per 1000 live births HIV/AIDS (0-4 years)_
-16. GDP                      Gross Domestic Product per capita (in USD)
+16. GDP:                      _Gross Domestic Product per capita (in USD)_
-17. Population               Population of the country
+17. Population:               _Population of the country_
-18. Thinness 10-19 years     Prevalence of thinness among children and adolescents for Age 10-19
+18. Thinness 10-19 years:     _Prevalence of thinness among children and adolescents for Age 10-19_
-19. Thinness 5-9 year        Prevalence of thinness among children for Age 5-9
+19. Thinness 5-9 year:        _Prevalence of thinness among children for Age 5-9_
-20. Income composition       Human Development Index in terms of income of resources composition (from 0 to 1)
+20. Income composition:       _Human Development Index in terms of income of resources composition (from 0 to 1)_
-21. Schooling                Number of years of Schooling
+21. Schooling:                _Number of years of Schooling_

+Life expectancy is the response variable, and the rest are the predictors.

 <!-- METHODOLOGY -->
 ## Methodology